-AppFolio, Inc. LogMeIn, Inc. Rapid7, Inc. Ellie Mae, Inc. MINDBODY, Inc. SecureWorks Corp.
-FireEye Inc. New Relic Splunk Inc. Five9, Inc. Palo Alto Networks, Inc. SPS Commerce, Inc. Hortonworks, Inc. Proofpoint, Inc. Varonis Systems, Inc. HubSpot, Inc. Q2 Holdings, Inc. Zendesk, Inc. Imperva Inc.
+AppFolio, Inc. New Relic Splunk Inc. FireEye Inc. Palo Alto Networks, Inc. SPS Commerce, Inc. Five9, Inc. Proofpoint, Inc. Tenable Holdings, Inc. HubSpot, Inc. Q2 Holdings, Inc. Varonis Systems, Inc. LogMeIn, Inc. Rapid7, Inc. Zendesk, Inc.

-With the assistance of Mercer, our compensation committee updated the compensation peer group in October 2019 to remove the companies that were no longer public or no longer fit the characteristics described above and reapply our peer group selection criteria given our continued growth and performance.
-This resulted in adding one new peer company to the group and removing five companies.
-The following is a list of the public companies that our compensation committee approved as our compensation peer group in October 2019 that was used to set cash and equity compensation beginning in October 2019:
+In April 2020 and again in July 2020, with the assistance of Mercer, our compensation committee reviewed our compensation peer group based on our peer group selection criteria.
+As there have been changes in the size, profitability, and comparative characteristics of the companies in our compensation peer group, our compensation committee decided to add CrowdStrike to our compensation peer group.
+The following is a list of the public companies that our compensation committee approved as our compensation peer group in July 2020 that was used to set cash and equity compensation beginning in July 2020: